 If you’re a couple that loves food, a tour across Naxos, Santorini, and Crete will show you around the impressive Greek cuisine.
 It will also treat you to the country’s most traditional dishes and products.

 Naxos is the largest and most fertile island of the Cyclades, with an extraordinary landscape and unique local products.
 It is famous for two products: potato and cheese.
 So if you are a cheese lover, a visit to Naxos is a must!

 Excellent mature cream cheese, delicious arsenic, amazing kefalograviera, and the famous Naxos Greuyer are perfect snacks for the beach.
 Another unique flavor of the island is the legendary ‘Kitron.’
 It is a lemon liqueur produced in Naxos.
 It has a unique taste you cannot find anywhere else in the world.

-The most famous wine produced only in this place is Vinsanto.
+The most famous wine produced in Santorini is Vinsanto.
 Its unique feature is that while white-skinned grapes are employed to make it, its color turns out to be amber when the fermentations are completed.
 It is very sweet, and people drink it as an aperitif or dessert wine.